arfc/presentation-template/README.md

 # ARFC Report Manual
-For ARFC specific guidelines for making a report, read the specifics at http://arfc.npre.illinois.edu/manual/guides/writing/presentation
+For ARFC specific guidelines for making a presentation, read the specifics at http://arfc.npre.illinois.edu/manual/guides/writing/presentation